-The Vikings preferred mead (a honey wine) but had to drink mostly ale.29
+The Vikings preferred mead (a honey and water wine).
+But they had to drink mostly ale.29

-Wine trade expanded rapidly between England and France after William, Duke of Normandy, captured England at the Battle of Hastings.30
+Wine trade expanded rapidly between England and France.
+That was after William, Duke of Normandy, captured England at the Battle of Hastings.30

 English demand for wine could not be met by local production.
 That led to a rapid expansion of vineyards in the Bordeaux region of France.31

-The king of France granted Parisians the exclusive rights to import wine into the city on the Seine and sell it directly from their boats.
-Any non-Parisians who wanted to do so had to ‘first associate himself with a Parisian.’32
+The king of France granted Parisians the exclusive rights to import wine into the city on the Seine.
+They could sell it directly from their boats.
+Any non-Parisians who wanted to do so had to “first associate himself with a Parisian.”32

 Philip II Augustus (1180-1223) ordered all French provinces to submit to Paris samples of their best wine for a national exhibition.33

 The position of wine in early Christianity was always secure.
-The relationship between Christianity and wine was mutually beneficial.
+The link between Christianity and wine was mutually beneficial.
 They both survived the Dark Ages.

 Europe very slowly began to emerge from the hardships of that long era.
 It didn’t occur everywhere at the same time.
 And it wasn’t without many setbacks.
 But the future would be better for both society and wine.